June-Skeeter/Police_Involved_Deaths_Canada/index.md

 **Police Killing:** A death directly resulting from police use of force.
 Including but not limited to: shooting, tazing, other use of force.

-**Police-Involved Deaths**  Any civilian death at the hands of police or in the custody of police is a police-involved death.
-Includes police killings as well as deaths resulting from police negligence/inaction: suicide, overdoses, medical emergencies, etc.  This is broader term that is more difficult to refute on the grounds of semantics.
+**Police-Involved Deaths**  Any civilian death at the hands of police or in the custody of police.
+Includes police killings deaths resulting from police negligence/inaction: suicide, overdoses, medical emergencies, etc.  This is broader term that is more difficult to refute on the grounds of semantics.